Dns.GetHostEntry Method (String)

 If the host name could not be found, the SocketException exception is returned with a value of 11001 (Windows Sockets error WSAHOST_NOT_FOUND).
-This exception can be returned if the name server does not respond.
-This exception can also be returned if the name is not an official host name or alias, or it cannot be found in the databases being queried.
+This exception can be returned if the DNS server does not respond.
+This exception can also be returned if the name is not an official host name or alias, or it cannot be found in the database(s) being queried.

 The GetHostEntry method assumes that if an IP literal string is passed in the hostNameOrAddress parameter that the application wants an IPHostEntry instance returned with all of the properties set.
 These properties include the AddressList, Aliases, and HostName.
 As a result, the implementation of the GetHostEntry method exhibits the following behavior when an IP string literal is passed: